 Thames - Matatoki (24km return)

 With more time to spare, head from Thames to the Matatoki Cheese Barn.
-This relaxed 60 minute ride is ideal for a light lunch, e-bikes, and is suitable for the whole family.
-The ride flows through lush countryside to the Cheese Factory & Farm.
+This relaxed 60 minute ride is ideal for a bite to eat, and is suitable for the whole family.
+The ride flows through beautiful countryside to the Cheese Factory & Farm.

 Waihi - Karangahake Gorge (24km return)

-This popular and manageable ride starts in the historic town of Waihi, with a gentle downhill into Karangakahe Gorge, staying close to the river.
-Hop of your bike and stretch your legs to enjoy the Victoria Battery, Owharoa Falls and Windows Walkway which are a must do.
+This popular and manageable ride starts in the historic town of Waihi, with a gentle downhill into Karangahake Gorge staying close to the river.
+Hop off your bike and stretch your legs to enjoy the Victoria Battery and Owharoa Falls.

 To shorten the ride, relax and take the train to Waikino and enjoy a coffee to get you going at the Waikino Station Cafe.
-From Waikino it's a short ride to get away from the hustle and bustle, and indulge in a delicious wine and pizza at the stunning Falls Retreat.
-Or relax with a glass of craft wine at the Karangahake Winery Estate.
+From Waikino it's a short ride to get away from the hustle and bustle.
+Book ahead and indulge in a variety of dining experiences at the stunning Falls Retreat.
+You can learn more and view the dining options here.
+Alternatively, relax with a cold beer or award winning Gin at the Waikino Hotel.

 Photo credit: @edemo89 on Instagram - Karangahake Gorge Tunnel